 - 2 cloves garlic, diced

-- 8 oz mushrooms, diced
+- 8 ounces mushrooms, diced

-- 2 tbsp flour
+- 2 tablespoons flour, or use GF flour

 - 1 cup fat free beef broth

-- 2 tsp tomato paste
+- 1 tablespoon tomato paste

-- 1 tsp Worcestershire sauce
+- 1 teaspoon Worcestershire sauce

-- 1 tsp freshly chopped rosemary leaves
+- 1 teaspoon freshly rosemary leaves, chopped

-- 1 tsp freshly chopped thyme leaves
+- 1 teaspoon freshly thyme leaves, chopped

-- kosher salt and pepper
+- kosher salt and black pepper, to taste

 - Preheat oven to 400°F.